First published Aug 26, 2021

 Toxins come in various forms, through the air, the food we eat, medications, and numerous other sources.
 But, how do toxins leave the body?
 Fortunately, the body has a natural detox treatment process made up of organs that filter these toxins and keep the body functioning in a healthy way.
 The liver, kidneys, intestines, and lymphatic system are all responsible for filtering the blood and ridding the body of toxic elements.

 There are certain foods that boost your organs’ ability to cleanse and filter the waste from the blood.
 When viewing your health holistically, looking at what you’re eating is often a good place to start.
-To learn more about this topic, we’ve also written an article answering the question, “what is blood purification?”
+To learn more about this topic, we’ve also written an article answering the question, “What is blood purification?

-Cruciferous Vegetables
+1. Cruciferous Vegetables

 Cruciferous refers to vegetables that come from the cabbage family, such as broccoli, cauliflower, and Brussels sprouts.
 Each cruciferous vegetable is high in antioxidants and has been shown to reduce the risk of certain types of cancers, including kidney disease and kidney cancer.

-They are high in minerals and vitamins A, C, and K. Plus, they contain phytonutrients, which help lower inflammation.
 Adding them to a daily detox diet is easy since they’re available year-round and can be eaten in various forms.
 Roast, saute, or eat them raw.
 The more you work them into your diet, the better it helps clean the blood.

-Blueberries
+2. Blueberries

 Blueberries are also high in antioxidants and can help keep the liver healthy by protecting it from oxidative stress.
 Oxidative stress is an imbalance of free radicals in the body, which can result in cell and tissue damage.
 It can also lead to certain symptoms like headaches, fatigue, muscle or joint pain, and susceptibility to infections.

-Grapefruit
+3. Grapefruit

 Grapefruit contains specific antioxidants, naringenin and naringin, that protect the liver from liver disease, inflammation, oxidative stress, and harmful side effects of alcohol.
-It’s also been known to improve heart health and prevent insulin resistance.3 The tart fruit is low in calories but high in nutrients and can be eaten on its own as a light breakfast or used as a refreshing component to salads.
+It’s also been known to improve heart health and prevent insulin resistance.3

-Garlic
+4. Garlic

-Garlic is also known for its anti-inflammatory properties and helps lower blood pressure and cholesterol.
-Since high blood pressure can directly harm blood vessels in the kidney, garlic can help keep the kidney functioning smoothly.
-There are also certain compounds found in garlic that aid in boosting the immune system, digestive tract health, and detoxify heavy metals in the body.4
+Because high blood pressure can directly harm blood vessels in the kidney, garlic works as a blood purifier that supports circulation and helps prevent toxin overload.
+There are also certain compounds found in garlic that aid in boosting the immune system, digestive tract health, and detoxifying heavy metals in the body.4

-Fish
+5. Fish

-Certain fish are high in omega-3 fatty acids which have been shown to decrease blood triglyceride levels and lower blood pressure.
+Certain fish are high in omega-3 fatty acids, which have been shown to decrease blood triglyceride levels and lower blood pressure.
 This helps boost liver and kidney functioning.
-Tuna, salmon, and sardines are the most common in this category, though they are also high in protein.
-It’s important to establish a well-balanced diet as too much protein can make your kidneys work even harder.

-Beet Juice
+6. Beet Juice

 Though not a common food, beet juice has been used as a remedy to activate liver enzymes and increase bile to boost liver detox functioning.
 Beet juice is high in betalains and other compounds that reduce inflammation and protect against oxidative stress and liver damage.
-Many add beets to their daily juice combined with apples and ginger for sweetness.

-Coffee
+7. Coffee

 Everyone’s favorite morning pick-me-up has been proven to have beneficial effects on the liver.
 Research has shown it can lower the risk of cirrhosis and may reduce the risk of developing liver cancer.
 Coffee helps to reduce inflammation and the accumulation of fat in the liver, keeping it healthy and working well.2

-Cranberries
+8. Cranberries

-Cranberries are popularly known to help with urinary tract health.
-They may help bacteria from attaching to the urinary tract, which prevents your kidneys from being infected.
 Fresh cranberries added to salads, smoothies, or oatmeal are the best way to go since drinking cranberry juice can add unnecessary sugar and preservatives to your diet.

 These are a few of the many healthy blood cleansing foods that can aid in health for your organs responsible for filtering out harmful toxins.
 They each benefit liver function or the kidneys in a significant way, which allows the natural detoxification process to take place more effectively.
 Adding several of these foods to your regular diet can help improve functioning and allow your body to detox as it should.